 .jpeg/:/cr=t:7.93%25,l:0%25,w:100%25,h:75%25/rs=w:365,h:365,cg:true)

-Cheryl Mincone is a fiber artist whose work focuses on nautical knot tying and hand-weaving.
-She studied environmental design at Syracuse University (undergraduate), interior architecture at the Boston Architectural College (graduate) and Fiber Artisanry from the University of Massachusetts, Dartmouth (graduate certificate).
+Cheryl Mincone is a fiber artist, living in Barrington RI, whose work focuses on nautical knot tying and hand-weaving.
+Her bachelor’s degree is from Syracuse University’s School of Education with studies in environmental design.
+She attended graduate school at Boston Architectural College in the interior architecture program, and holds a Graduate Certificate in Artisanry from the University of Massachusetts, Dartmouth.

 Mincone has exhibited regionally at the Fuller Craft Museum and Hera Gallery.
 Her pieces have been featured in print publications by Interweave Press, Artscope Magazine and Shuttle, Spin and Dyepot.
 She is Vice President of the Weavers Guild of Rhode Island and Board Trustee of the New England Weavers Seminar.